Last updated: 07/02/2024

 - Referral Details

-Castle Gate residential short break service is a specialist service for those families in greatest need and referrals are by social workers in the Disabled Childrens Team.
+Castle Gate residential short break service is a specialist service for those families in greatest need and referrals are by social workers in the Children with Disabilities Team.

 - Other notes